bitburner-official/bitburner-src/src/Documentation/doc/advanced/darkweb.md

 - The dark web and the servers on it are not reliable
   - Servers will sometimes move around the dark web, severing old connections and adding new ones
-  - The darkweb can be circular (it is not a tree) and it also may not be fully connected sometimes
+  - The darkweb can be circular (it is not a tree) and it also will not be fully connected
+  - Some areas can only be accessed by "hitching a ride" on a server that moved there
   - Servers will occasionally go offline, sometimes permanently, and new servers will periodically be added
   - Players will need to build redundancy or fallback systems to handle failing servers or connections
-  - Some servers change their generated names or IPs occasionally, requiring the player to mark them somehow
+  - Some servers change their generated names or IPs occasionally, requiring the player to mark them somehow?

 - Players will sometimes discover things on servers they gain access to